State the color: RED; BLUE

 Dominant Themes in My Research

-While human information processing in many domains is regarded as automatic (see Tzelgov & Yehene, 2006, for a review), the classical definition of automaticity as: a) resource free, b) autonomous and thereby not controllable, and c) unconscious, has been challenged during the last decades.
+While human information processing in many domains is regarded as automatic (for a review see Tzelgov & Yehene, 2006), the classical definition of automaticity as: a) resource free, b) autonomous and thereby not controllable, and c) unconscious, has been challenged during the last decades.

-We (see Friedrich, Henik, & Tzelgov, 1991; Friedrich, Henik, Tzelgov, & Tramer, 1994), among others, have shown that automatic processing is not resource free and that automatic processing is controlled (see Tzelgov, Henik, & Leiser, 1990; Tzelgov, Henik, & Berger, 1992).
-In fact, this control is apparently "automatic" in the sense defined below (see Tzelgov & Pinku, 2009; Tzelgov & Cohen-Kadosh, in press).
+We (see Friedrich, Henik, & Tzelgov, 1991; Friedrich, Henik, Tzelgov, & Tramer, 1994), among others, have shown that automatic processing is not resources free and that automatic processing is controlled (see Tzelgov, Henik, & Leiser, 1990; Tzelgov, Henik, & Berger, 1992).
+In fact, this control is apparently "automatic" in the sense defined below (see Tzelgov & Pinku, 2009; Tzelgov & Cohen Kadosh, 2009).

 Our work (Tzelgov, Porat, & Henik, 1997) leads to the conclusion that we are aware of the stimuli that are automatically processed.
 I have pointed out the importance of decoupling the concepts of consciousness and automaticity (Tzelgov, 1997a, 1997b).
-This led me to a "minimalist" definition of automaticity (Tzelgov, 1997; Tzelgov, Yehene, & Naveh-Benjamin, 1997) according to which a process is automatic if it runs without being consciously monitored.
-This does not imply (as is most frequently claimed) that automatic processing is unconscious.
-One line of my current research effort is the theoretical analysis of the relations between consciousness and automaticity (Tzelgov, 2000; Pinku & Tzelgov, 2006) and those between automaticity and control (Tzelgov & Pinku, 2009; Tzelgov & Cohen Kadosh, in press),
+This led me to a "minimalist" definition of automaticity (Tzelgov, 1997a; Tzelgov, Yehene, & Naveh-Benjamin, 1997) according to which a process is automatic if it runs without being consciously monitored.
+This does not imply (as is most frequently claimed) that automatic processing is unconscious but rather that it runs without conscious monitoring.
+One line of my current research effort is the theoretical analysis of the relations between consciousness and automaticity (Tzelgov, 2000; Pinku & Tzelgov, 2006) and those between automaticity and control (Tzelgov & Pinku, 2009; Tzelgov & Cohen Kadosh, 2009).

 Automatic processing is intentional when the process in question is part of a task's requirement.
 Automatic processing is autonomous when it is not part of a task's requirement.
-The Stroop effect is a paradigmatic case of autonomous automatic processing because it indicates that we are reading a word even if it is not part of the task requirements.
+The Stroop effect (i.e., longer response times for naming the ink color of an incongruent color word) is a paradigmatic case of autonomous automatic processing because it indicates that we are reading a word even if it is not part of the task requirements.

 Contemporary approaches view skill-based automatization either as (quantitative) improvement in the procedures used to perform a skill, or as a qualitative changeswitching from mental computations to memory retrieval.
-We have argued in the past (Tzelgov, Yehene, & Naveh-Benjamin, 1997) that in important domains, such as processing numerical information (see Tzelgov, Meyer, & Henik, 1992,) or reading (Tzelgov, Henik, Sneg, & Baruch, 1996; Bibi, Tzelgov, & Henik, 2000; Tzelgov, et al., 2000) may have both memory retrieval and computational components.
-Recently, I believe more and more that a general memory-based mechanism could be enough to describe automatization and automatic processing.
+We have argued in the past (Tzelgov, Yehene, & Naveh-Benjamin, 1997) that important domains, such as processing numerical information (see Tzelgov, Meyer, & Henik, 1992) or reading (Tzelgov, Henik, Sneg, & Baruch, 1996; Bibi, Tzelgov, & Henik, 2000; Tzelgov et al., 2000) may have both memory retrieval and computational components.
+Recently, I believe more and more that a general memory-based mechanism could be enough to describe most if not all phenomena of automatization and automatic processing.

 Typical publications